 270 Campbell Parade, Bondi Beach, Sydney 2026

 This place is all about flavoursome Bangkok street food.
 The menu is huge and features morish entrees, grilled meats, fresh salads, wok-fried noodles, rice dishes and tangy curries.
-Seafood is a drawcard with the likes of battered soft-shell crab, spicy marinated prawns and fish with herbs.
-The energetic dining room is ideal for going out with friends, so grab a few mates and a bottle and imagine you’re in the hectic bustle of Bangkok.
+Seafood is definitely a drawcard with the likes of battered soft-shell crab, spicy marinated prawns and fish with herbs.
+Bangkok Bites’ energetic dining room is ideal for going out with friends, so grab a few mates and a bottle and imagine you’re in the hectic bustle of Bangkok.